buivanhuy663/auth-firebase-functions/README.md

 6. Run `firebase use --add` to add the Firebase project to your local Firebase configuration.
 7. Run `firebase emulators:start --inspect-functions` to start the Firebase emulators and enable the Cloud Functions inspect API.
 8. Run launch to go to debug in VS Code.
+9. Get admin key from `project settings->service accounts` and Add file to `functions/admin_key/firebase-admin-key.json`
+10. Create password gmail to use SMTP or another supported transport.
+Add email and password to firestore with
+11. Import the Postman file Auth-postman-collection.json to test the Cloud Functions.

 You can now test your Cloud Functions by calling them using the attached Postman file.